 Though technically not in the Caribbean Sea, Bermuda is part of CARICOM, a political alliance of Caribbean nations.
 It is also ripe with diving opportunities.
 With more than 300 shipwrecks and one of the healthiest coral-reef systems in the world, the island offers night excursions at Dive Bermuda, located in the picturesque waterside property of Grotto Bay Beach resort.
 Head down for a different view of the undersea world.

-Hashing in Grenada
+Go hashing in Grenada

 Beyond Grenada’s famous beaches lies an enchanting world of mountains, waterfalls and tropical forests.
-One unique way to explore inland Granada is to take part in a jungle “hash,” a noncompetitive group walk or run on a scenic trail.
+One unique way to explore inland Grenada is to take part in a jungle “hash,” a non-competitive group walk or run on a scenic trail.
 Started in 1938 by a group of colonial British soldiers looking to run off the booze they consumed one weekend, hashes have since evolved into a local tradition.

-Swimming With Sharks in the Bahamas
+Swim with sharks in the Bahamas

 Considered a shark diving mecca, the Bahamas is a favorite of visitors looking to swim with a variety of toothy species.
 Tiger Beach is the most popular location, and if you arrive at the right time of year you’ll be surrounded by lemon sharks, tiger sharks and perhaps even hammerheads within just 20 feet.
-What a scream.